tiequan12345/tiequan-pnl-webapp/docs/implementation-plan.md

   - All downstream responses (`/api/holdings`, `/api/pnl`, price endpoints, snapshots) hardcode USD in their responses.

 - **UI**
-  - Settings page renders “Base Currency: USD (fixed)” as read-only text.
+  - Settings page renders "Base Currency: USD (fixed)" as read-only text.
   - Any currency labels (dashboard totals, holdings table, PnL page) derive from a shared USD constant rather than user input.
   - Add a callout explaining the fixed USD assumption so users understand why the control is disabled.

 - **Validation**
   - Manually edit the settings table (if needed) to a non-USD value and confirm GET `/api/settings` still returns USD and UI still shows USD.
   - Settings save button should not break now that base currency isn’t editable.
-  - Dashboard, holdings table, PnL page should still render and display USD symbols even if the stored row had “EUR”.
+  - Dashboard, holdings table, PnL page should still render and display USD symbols even if the stored row had "EUR".

 ### Phase 1 – Pricing Freshness & Health Transparency
 **Objective:** Fix stale indicators, expose health publicly, and align docs.

 - **Stale badge**
   - Compute auto-price freshness using the latest `priceLatest.last_updated` across AUTO assets.
-  - If there are no AUTO assets, show “Manual pricing only” instead of “stale”.
+  - If there are no AUTO assets, show "Manual pricing only" instead of "stale".
-  - Dashboard wording should say “Scheduled hourly (configurable staleness only)” or similar to avoid implying interval enforcement.
+  - Dashboard wording should say "Scheduled hourly (configurable staleness only)" or similar to avoid implying interval enforcement.

 - **Health endpoint**
   - Add `/api/prices/health` to `PUBLIC_PATHS` so it is reachable without auth.